Content Map Terms

 - Bleeding into the joints, which causes stiffness, pain, and swelling.
 This symptom is rare.

-Von Willebrand's disease can be hard to diagnose.
-Some people who have mild von Willebrand's disease bleed about the same amount as other people do.
+Von Willebrand disease can be hard to diagnose.
+Some people who have mild von Willebrand disease bleed about the same amount as other people do.
 You may not notice any symptoms until you bleed a lot after an injury, dental procedure, or surgery.

 Your doctor will ask you how often and how much you bleed.
-If your doctor thinks you may have a problem with clotting, he or she may suggest:
+If your doctor thinks you may have a problem with clotting, your doctor may suggest:

 - Blood tests that measure von Willebrand factor activity levels or von Willebrand factor antigen.

-Treatment depends on the type of von Willebrand's disease you have, how much you bleed, and your risk for heavy bleeding.
+Treatment depends on the type of von Willebrand disease you have, how much you bleed, and your risk for heavy bleeding.

-- Desmopressin medicine (DDAVP, Minirin) which helps your body release more of the von Willebrand clotting factor into your blood.
+- Desmopressin medicine (such as DDAVP) which helps your body release more of the von Willebrand clotting factor into your blood.

 - Replacement therapy, which replaces the clotting factor in your blood.

-- Antifibrinolytic medicines, to help stop blood clots from breaking down.
+- Medicines to help stop blood clots from breaking down.

 - Birth control pills, or an intrauterine device (IUD) that contains hormones, to help control heavy menstrual periods.

-If you have von Willebrand's disease, you most likely will need to take extra care to treat and prevent bleeding episodes.
+If you have von Willebrand disease, you most likely will need to take extra care to treat and prevent bleeding episodes.
 Avoid NSAIDs and blood thinners.
 Try to stay at a healthy weight and keep active.
-This helps prevent bleeding into muscles and joints.
+This helps keep your muscles and joints healthy.
 Avoid sports or activities where injury and bleeding are likely, such as football and hockey.